0800 KAI TAHU (0800 524 8248)

 Please see relevant information below or view our FAQ page.

 There are 72 allocated nohoanga sites within Te Wai Pounamu.
 Not all of these sites are available for use.
 The sites that are currently available are shown on the map below.
-Ngāi Tahu Whānui have temporary, but exclusive rights to occupy these sites for up to 210 days a year between 16 August and 30 April each year.
+Ngāi Tahu Whānui have temporary, but exclusive rights to occupy these sites for up to 30 days between 16 August and 30 April each year.

 Nohoanga are for the exclusive use of Ngāi Tahu Whānui.
 For fairness and environmental reasons, the use of nohoanga sites is by authorisation only, and administered by Te Rūnanga o Ngāi Tahu.
 See below for procedure for authorisation.